by Texas Homesteader ~

 We were treated to many beautiful sights along our travels west: There were all manner of beautiful country views spotlighting both current and long-forgotten ranch and farm buildings – some still bustling with activity and some merely whispers of the past.

 Going through the numerous small towns along the way was fun as well.
-Here a huge John-Deere green tractor is casually cruising through downtown during the lunch ‘rush hour’ – farming equipment in tow.
+There was a huge John-Deere green tractor is casually cruising through downtown during the lunch ‘rush hour’ – farming equipment in tow.

 The ornate architecture in these small towns is something that has always really fascinated me.
 I can clearly see this tiny town in it’s heyday, bustling with commerce.
 It stood still while time passed it by, but it’s former beauty is still readily apparent.